Timothy Leary's Mind Mirror: Development and release

 Mind Mirror was conceived by Timothy Leary, a popular psychologist and educator notable for his experimentation and advocacy with LSD and influence on psychedelic culture.
 The game was developed by Futique, a team of ten writers and programmers in a partnership with Interplay.
 Leary's intent was to translate his written literature on psychology into interactive software to explore potential applications for education and creativity.
 The game's core concepts integrated aspects of Leary's research into psychology and personality, including the representation of personality features under a circumplex introduced in Leary's text The Interpersonal Diagnosis of Personality.
 The game's features were first developed as a set of tests taken with pencil, paper, stencils and templates.
 Leary intended for the software to have real-world applications, and engaged the California Family Studies Center to use the software in family guidance counselling.

-Leary had plans to develop additional computer titles, including an interactive video version of Mind Mirror for LaserDisc, and a sequel to the game titled Head Coach that would include paranormal psychological elements, including telepathy and psychic abilities; none was released, and Leary died in 1996.
+Leary had plans to develop additional computer titles, including an interactive video version of Mind Mirror for LaserDisc, and a sequel to the game titled Head Coach that would include paranormal psychological elements, including telepathy and psychic abilities; none were released, and Leary died in 1996.
 In 2021, the game was re-released on GOG.com.

 Reception

 Mind Mirror was moderately successful.
 In 1987, Electronic Arts stated that the game sold 65,000 copies, and Leary stated that the game sold well.

 Reviews of the game were mixed.
 Several critics assessed the game in comparison to Alter Ego, a 1986 simulation game featuring similar psychological and role-playing elements.
 Charles Ardai of Computer Gaming World credited Leary for his efforts to translate his thoughts to a computer game, but felt his concepts were "flawed" and the game was "self-indulgent", "highly repetitive", and the role-playing gameplay was not extensive enough to offset the statistics of the game.
 Frank Lenk of Computing Now was a "fair amount of fun", but felt the game had several limitations: the dense use of jargon and language, poor usability and configuration with DOS, and repetition, with Lenk stating that "Mind Mirror is perhaps most interesting not as a mirror of your own mind, but rather that of its illustrious - or is that infamous - author."
 Bob Lindstrom of The Guide to Computer Living felt the game could have "serious applications", but the game was largely "just for fun" and featured "considerably more entertaining" writing than Alter Ego.
-Although noting the program was "not for everyone" and could be "intimidating" at first,Computer Entertainer considered the game had a "tremendous amount of freedom to explore feelings and concepts in ways that are open ended".
+Although noting the program was "not for everyone" and could be "intimidating" at first, Computer Entertainer considered the game had a "tremendous amount of freedom to explore feelings and concepts in ways that are open ended".
 Scott Thomas of Compute! felt the game was "entertaining and insightful" and examples of a "serious non-business application" for the home computer beyond the traditional video game, also identifying its potential for use as a party game.